NewtonLicciardiJr/HPC/numpy/README.md

 * export OFFLOAD_DEVICES=

-# Define the amount of threads that will be used by MKL
+# Define the maximum amount of threads that will be used by MKL

 * export MIC_OMP_NUM_THREADS=<value>
 * export MIC_<number>_OMP_NUM_THREADS=<value>

 # Evaluation of Intel MKL
 https://software.intel.com/en-us/articles/numpyscipy-with-intel-mkl